Reduce Conflict. Stay Grounded. Protect Your Future.

 How much time should I expect to commit each week?

-The program runs over 5 weeks and is designed to be manageable alongside professional practice.
+The program runs over 5 weeks and is designed to be manageable alongside the stress of separation and ordinary life.
 Participants can expect:

 All live sessions are recorded, so you can engage flexibly if you cannot attend in real time.